 The strategy is important in a divorce.
-As a family law attorney, I understand how complex some divorces can get Anne how critical it is to develop a case strategy from the beginning.
-The earlier you develop a strategy and the more closely you follow that strategy the better off you and your children will be.
-Those who do not develop goals within a divorce will quickly find that their spouse has and that they will be behind the 8 balls early in their case.
+As a family law attorney, I understand how complex some divorces can get Anne and how critical it is to develop a case strategy from the beginning.
+The earlier you develop a strategy and the more closely you follow that strategy, the better off you and your children will be.
+Those who do not develop goals within a divorce will quickly find that their spouse has and will be behind the 8 balls early in their case.
 For that reason, you should think through the steps of divorce before your case begins.

 For starters, let's answer the question posed by the title of today's blog post.
 Many people hesitate to file for divorce for a range of reasons.
 You may be concerned that the divorce is going to hurt your children.
 You may be concerned that the divorce is going to hurt you as an individual.
 You may be concerned about the future financial implications that divorce may have if you are reliant upon your spouse for food, shelter, and other essentials.
-There is nothing wrong with having these sorts of concerns but then again these concerns are insufficient, in my opinion, to hold you back from filing for divorce if that is what is best for you and your family.
-What I would recommend is that you consider those concerns that are based in reality and what concerns are based more so on your fears and unfounded beliefs.
+There is nothing wrong with having these sorts of concerns, but then again, these concerns are insufficient, in my opinion, to hold you back from filing for divorce if that is what is best for you and your family.
+I would recommend that you consider those concerns that are based in reality and what concerns are based more so on your fears and unfounded beliefs.

 Have you ever been surprised by the actions of another person?
 Have you ever received news that caught you off guard and left you pondering what to do next?
 That could easily happen if your spouse files for divorce against you.
 You can be served with divorce papers out of the blue with no warning at all.
 This can put you in the unenviable position of having to respond to a divorce that you had not considered previously.
 What would you do next?
 Who would you turn to?
 Would you even know where to begin?